 In 2019, the CHSP facilitated a streamlined update of the Lead Me Home Plan.
-A full comprehensive update of the Lead Me Home Plan is underway and is scheduled to be completed by the end of 2021.
-The CP sets forth the following priorities:
+A full comprehensive update of the Lead Me Home Plan (LMHP) was completed in 2020 and was unanimously endorsed by the Salinas City Council on February 1, 2021.
+The LMHP sets forth the following priorities: